Skip to content

 • Make sure baths and showers aren't too hot before you get in – you could use a thermometer to check they're under 44°C.

-• If you’re having a bath, you could run the cold water first and then add hot water afterwards to get it to the right temperature.
+• If you’re having a bath, you could run the cold water first and then add hot water afterwards to get it the right temperature.

 • If you're prone to falls, you could install radiator covers to reduce your risk of contact burns.